banhpete/Notes-on-Git-Github/README.md

 ### Fetching Branches
 When you fetch from the remote server keep in mind that it does not merge anything with your current branches.
 It changes your tracking branch however.

+## Bashrc
+This file runs automatically anytime a Git Bash Windows opens.
+We can add code to this file by writing in the promopt "nano .bashrc" to run scripts and modify our Git Bash Window.

 ## Additional Important Commands in Git
 Somse useful commands to remember in Git is:
 - git help